Wouldn’t it be great if your dog could do a party trick? You can always teach your dog to roll over at your command.

 Have you ever seen a cute dog roll over in front of your eyes?
 It’s even more amazing if they can do it to their master’s command.
 Of course, you can’t train a tiny puppy to do this trick but if your dog is already motivated and keen to learn new tasks, it should be quite easy.
 Teaching this trick will have to be done step by step, but with some patience and a lot of dog treats, your dog will be the coolest of them all thanks to this fun trick.

-Before you begin to train your dog to roll over
+What to do before you train your dog to roll over

-First of all, your dog needs to understand how to sit and to lie down when you ask him to.
-Making him follow your commands to roll over is going to take a little while for him to understand and master this task.
+First of all, your dog needs to understand how to sit and lie down when you ask him to.
+It will take your dog a little while to understand and master ‘roll over’.
 However, with patience and perseverance and of course a few doggy treats, your pet will soon get the hang of things.
 Some dog owners use the “clicker” method of training their dogs and certainly, this can be used when you teach your dog to roll over.